 AASECT Certified Sex Therapists are licensed mental health professionals, trained to provide in-depth psychotherapy, who have specialized in treating clients with sexual issues and concerns.
 Sex therapists work with simple sexual concerns also, but in addition, where appropriate, are prepared to provide comprehensive and intensive psychotherapy over an extended period of time in more complex cases.

 As a AASECT certified sex therapist I have been trained to be accepting and nonjudgmental in dealing with my clients who present with a variety of problems related to sexual intimacy.
 Furthermore, as a licensed clinical mental health counselor, I am bound ethically and legally to protect my client’s confidentiality and dignity.
-In Manhattan I am conveniently located in Union Square and Astoria , and in Westchester near White Plains .
+In Manhattan I am conveniently located in Astoria , and in Westchester near White Plains .

 MOVE IN A NEW DIRECTION!